-If you were anything like me you are extremely excited and also scared about moving abroad!
-You got approved for your working holiday visa, and you’re thinking what the heck do I do now?
+If you were anything like me you are incredibly excited and also scared of moving abroad!
+You got approved for your working holiday visa, and you think what the heck do I do now?

 The first thing you need to do is STOP WHAT YOU’RE DOING.
 Take a few deep breaths.
 And say “Everything is going to be alright.”
 If your heart's still racing and you can’t control your excitement and worry, dance a little or scream.
 Anything to take the edge off.

 Next, read this post!
-I will help you with everything you need to do before you leave to Australia on the Working Holiday Visa.
+I will help you with everything you need to do before you leave for Australia on the Working Holiday Visa.

 WHAT DOES IT COST TO MOVE ABROAD?